-Private equity refers to an investment class of privately held securities that do not trade on a public exchange.
-Private equity investments are often created as investor pools to finance the acquisition of companies (i.e., buyouts).
-In exchange, investors receive a return on their investment based on the revenues generated by target companies.
 The objective of a private equity investment is to acquire a significant amount of assets to eventually be sold to a larger company at which time investors will receive a return of principal.
 Private Placements are issued under Regulation D under the Securities Act of 1933.
 Regulation D provides exemptions from the more rigorous Securities and Exchange Commission (SEC) registration requirements and allows companies to offer and sell securities without extensive disclosures.

 There are no guarantees associated with private equity investments.
 Investors can lose the entirety of their investment.
 The SEC does not require comprehensive financial disclosure and, accordingly, private equity investments are not “marked to market” each day.
 This means that investors do not know the true value of their private equity investment on any given day.
 The lack of disclosure also breeds securities fraud.

 Even the most knowledgeable investor isn’t expected to go it alone when it comes to making decisions on what securities to buy.
 While broker-dealers offer their clients public securities, which most investors are familiar with, broker-dealers may also offer private placements, an important part of the investment landscape with unique risks and rewards.
-When brokerages offer private placements, they are required to conduct appropriate due diligence of the issuer, management of the issuer and affiliates of the issuer in order to ensure that the securities are suitable and appropriate.
+When brokerages offer private placements, they are required to conduct appropriate due diligence of the issuer, management of the issuer, and affiliates of the issuer in order to ensure that the securities are suitable and appropriate.

-While private securities may be exempt from some common securities regulations, this doesn’t relieve broker-dealers of their responsibility to act in their clients’ best interest at all times.
+While private securities may be exempt from some common securities regulations, this doesn’t relieve broker-dealers of their responsibility to act in their clients’ best interests at all times.
 Financial Industry Regulatory Authority (FINRA) Notice to Members 10-22 sets forth the due diligence requirements of brokerages with respect to private placement securities offerings.
 NTM 10-22 can also be helpful information for investors who want to better understand broker-dealer roles and responsibilities in the private placement of securities.

-Under specific circumstances, broker-dealers may offer their clients securities called private placements, which are generally issued by smaller companies, and where the aggregate value of these securities offered in a 12-month period is limited.
-Private placements may be offered to accredited and non-accredited investors.
-Accredited investors meet–or are reasonably believed to meet by the broker-dealer–minimum net worth or income thresholds.
+Accredited investors meet –or are reasonably believed to meet by the broker-dealer– minimum net worth or income thresholds.
 These investors are also expected to possess a competent understanding of how investing works in order to make a reasonable and reliable judgment on the potential risks and rewards of a given investment.
-While issuers are required to provide certain documents to potential non-accredited investors, they are exempt from providing these documents to accredited investors; according to FINRA, though, issuers typically make private placement memorandum available to non-accredited and accredited investors alike.
+While issuers are required to provide certain documents to potential non-accredited investors, they are exempt from providing these documents to accredited investors.
+According to FINRA, issuers typically make private placement memorandum available to non-accredited and accredited investors alike.

 - GPB Automotive Portfolio, LP